-Anyone who has ever taken face to face or online drum lessons Melbourne has dreamed of becoming one of the greatest drummers of all time.
-They want to influence young jazz drummers just as they were influenced by the bands of their youth, play the drum solo in a metal band and find themselves on the cover of Drummer Magazine.
+Anyone who has ever taken face-to-face or online drum lessons in Melbourne has probably dreamt of becoming a great drummer–maybe even one of the greatest drummers of all time.
+How great would it be to influence young jazz drummers just as they were influenced by the bands of their youth and really make a mark on a young musicians life?

 Famous Jazz Drummers